 Please include your juror number and name as well as the jury service date.

-Jurors who are defined by the Centers for Disease Control as at-risk if they contract the virus will be released from reporting for jury duty, if requested in writing to Jury Service Center, 2 North main Street, Greensburg, PA, 15601 or by emailing email@example.com.
+Jurors who are defined by the Centers for Disease Control as at-risk for contracting the virus will be released from reporting for jury duty, if requested in writing to Jury Service Center, 2 North Main Street, Greensburg, PA, 15601 or by emailing email@example.com.

 The Court has many options to address failure to appearing including contempt.
 However, our Judges are certainly aware of the current health situation and appreciate the willingness of our citizens to serve this important function during these difficult times.
 Please contact the Jury Service Center, rather than failing to appear without explanation.
 We will work to accommodate your situation.

 A Redevelopment Authority and a Land Bank are similar in the fact the scope of both organizations are essentially the same: to stabilize neighborhoods, rehabilitate older buildings when possible, and demolish when necessary.
 The main differences are that the Land Bank has no eminent domain powers, but can "trump" bid at a judicial sale.
 Properties sold through the Land Bank also have provisions built into the policies and procedures that ensures the Land Bank’s mission.

 Donations from banks or current property owners, strategic purchases in annual tax sale, judicial sale (free-and-clear sale), and/or from the repository list.

 One of the first Land Bank purchases was the former Monsour Medical Center in Jeannette.
 This is a prime example of how a Land Bank can make a meaningful impact because no other authority would have the powers possible to present a clean and marketable title for the property, positioning it for reuse in the private sector.

 Yes.
 Most municipalities participate in the County wide demolition program facilitated by the Redevelopment Authority.
 If a property is owned by the Land Bank, then the program match requirements could be waived.